 How many calories will break a fast?

-You’ll find hundreds of studies on the benefits of intermittent fasting for all sorts of health-related outcomes—fat burning, weight loss, cognitive health, inflammation, metabolic health, longevity, and more 4–many of which are achieved on a keto diet by entering a state of metabolic ketosis.
+You’ll find hundreds of studies on the benefits of intermittent fasting for all sorts of health-related outcomes—fat burning, weight loss, cognitive health, inflammation, metabolic health, longevity, and more.
+4 Many of these benefits are achieved on a keto diet by entering a state of metabolic ketosis.

 But while research shows many benefits to fasting, most people still need clarification in one area: How many calories break your fast?